 Oklahoma City Spokies

-Soon after BTS came onboard, EMBARK and BTS partnered with Rocktown Youth Mentoring, an OKC-based 501c3 that has been serving youth in the OKC community since 2001 through mentoring and adventure.
+Soon after Bike Transit came onboard, EMBARK and Bike Transit partnered with Rocktown Youth Mentoring, an OKC-based 501(c)(3) that has been serving youth in the OKC community since 2001 through mentoring and adventure.
 In early 2015, Rocktown Youth Mentoring started a program "CYCLE REVOLUTION" at Emerson Alternative School in Oklahoma City, using the mentoring lessons they have learned through their rock climbing program to create a cycling program where they teach bicycle maintenance, safe road travel, and a combination of active transportation and recreation to students.
-Spokies provides bicycles for students to train on and Cycle Revolution’s lead mentor is also the Spokies General Manager, Joshua Vaught.
-Furthermore, Bicycle Transit Systems recently hired one of the program graduated students for part-time mechanic work.
+Spokies provides bicycles for students to train on, and both Spokies General Manager Joshua Vaught and Head Mechanic John Quigley have served as mentors for Rocktown Youth Mentoring.
+Furthermore, Bicycle Transit Systems recently hired one of the program's graduates for part-time mechanic work.

 Spokies OKC, a play on the Oklahoma nickname “Okies”